Clyde, New Zealand: Economy and infrastructure

 The town is a popular holiday spot.
 It lies at the western end of the Otago Central Rail Trail.
 The Otago Central Branch Railway originally terminated at Cromwell, but this section of the railway was closed in 1980, with the railway to Clyde used to bring materials for the dam project.
 The rail trail is nowadays often cycled and walked by visitors and locals alike.

-The township is home to Dunstan Hospital, serving the surrounding district, including Alexandra and Cronwell.
+The township is home to Dunstan Hospital, serving the surrounding district, including Alexandra and Cromwell.
 The hospital was rebuilt in 2006 with the original building remaining.

 Clyde is fast becoming known as a tourist haven.
 The location is particularly attractive to those visiting the region's many vineyards and orchards.
 The regional weather is particularly warm and dry during the summer months due to the rain shadow effect caused by the Southern Alps (given New Zealand's westerly winds).

+The Sydney Morning Herald described modern-day Clyde as having "movie-set good looks and ranked one of the best preserved gold-rush towns in New Zealand."

 During the week beginning 22 September, the Clyde/Alexandra district hosts a Blossom Festival.
-This event celebrates the beginning of spring which brings the blossoming of fruit trees in the area's orchards.
+This event celebrates the beginning of spring, which brings the blossoming of fruit trees in the area's orchards.
 Entertainment at the festival includes a parade with floats made by local businesses, fun park rides, and bands.